hydromisc/hydromisc/README.md

 pH, using EC as a proxy for fertilizer concentration and dosing acid or (rarely) alkali to adjust pH.
-I'm using this board now to control injector pumps in a drain-to-waste system, open-loop with manual adjustment, and also to to maintain closed-loop EC and pH in a recirculating system.
+I'm using this board now to control injector pumps in a drain-to-waste system, open-loop with manual adjustment, and also to maintain closed-loop EC and pH in a recirculating system.

 ![all connectors labeled](https://raw.githubusercontent.com/hydromisc/hydromisc/master/doc/pcba-top.jpg)